za/tango_with_django_book/17/chapters/deploy.rst

 This chapter provides a step-by-step guide on how to deploy your Django applications.
 We'll be looking at deploying applications on `PythonAnywhere <https://www.pythonanywhere.com/>`_, an online IDE and web hosting service.
 The service provides in-browser access to the server-based Python and Bash command line interfaces, meaning you can interact with PythonAnywhere's servers just like you would with a regular terminal instance on your own computer.
 Currently, PythonAnywhere are offering a free account which sets you up with an adequate amount of storage space and CPU time to get a Django application up and running.

+.. note:: You can do this chapter independently (assuming you have some knowledge of git, if not refer to the chapter on using git).

 Creating a PythonAnywhere Account
 ---------------------------------
 First `sign up for a Beginner PythonAnywhere account <https://www.pythonanywhere.com/pricing/>`_.
 If your application takes off and becomes popular, you can always upgrade your account at a later stage to gain more storage space and CPU time along with a number of other benefits (like hosting specific domains and ssh abilities).